Replacing a hangar door that opens vertically to horizontally

 We’d probably recommend going as wide as possible with the door tracks, to maximize your clear opening.
 You can see here the door panels have gone beyond the opening, but still within the building envelope.

-AeroDoor can fabricate and install the horizontal door system but you’ll still need to manage how the doors top tracks safely tie back into the building structure.
-You’ll need to prepare a trench before AeroDoor installers embed the ASCE bottom rail, and then pour the concrete afterwards.
-You’ll also need to sheet the door leaves towards the end of the refurbishment.
+AeroDoor will fabricate and install the horizontal door system.
+You will be responsible for managing how the door’s top tracks are safely integrated into the building structure.
+Prior to installation, a trench must be prepared for AeroDoor to embed the ASCE bottom rail, followed by pouring the concrete once the rail is in place.
+Additionally, you’ll be responsible for sheeting the door leaves toward the end of the refurbishment.

 - Hangar Door Motor Guide - April 11, 2024